A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 • Know its specific purpose is liability: An umbrella policy is not a catch-all.
 It only covers liability claims against you and won’t pay for your own injuries, damage to your personal property, business-related lawsuits, or intentional harm.

-What Is Umbrella Insurance (and Why Should You Care)?
+What Is Umbrella Insurance and Why Does It Matter?

 Imagine this: a guest slips and falls on your icy driveway, or you’re found at fault in a multi-car accident.
 The resulting lawsuit could easily exceed the liability limits on your standard home or auto insurance policy.
 When that happens, your personal assets—your savings, your investments, even your future income—are on the line.
 This is where umbrella insurance comes in.